 Complex mathematical charts and incantations present.

-  This mandala spirit cloth is from the mid 20th Century.
+This mandala spirit cloth is from the early 20th Century.

 Tears, stains and discoloration present.

 This category is very rarely found commercially and painted ones such as this one are fewer in number and highly valued in the community.

 Size: 31.5'' x 30.5'' (80 x 77 cm).

 Will make an amazing conversation piece as Living Room decor!